dividedbyzeroco/warp-server/readme.md

 // ... additional code to initialize here
 ```

 You can now access the `migrations` API to start creating `schemas`.
-Please see section on the Migrations API for more info.
+Please see section on the Migration API for more info.

+## Object API

+The Object API makes it easy to handle operations being made to Objects.
+After initializing the server by following the instructions above, the following endpoints are readily made available for use by client-side applications.

 ## Objects